9magnets/HopePoint/readme.md

 Let me introduce you to Hope Point.
 We've been building a location-based application, and with this, needed a way to fake our device's location in order to better mimic what we would see out in the real world.
 Hope Point was a quick way for us to trick our physical iPhones and iPads into believing we were in Point Hope, Alaska, or one of several other test locations we needed.
 We've used this method directly into our project for testing, but we've created a sample project here so that you can spoof your device's location for testing, and copy our work for integration into your own testing.
 It's a simple addition of a GPX file into a standard Xcode Scheme launch option.
 But if you're a novice developer, you may have never heard about this valuable iOS tool.
 To help, we've built this sample repo for you to learn and test with.

+Note, there is no code required in your app to do this, the project here is simply a standard shell starter project.
+Location spoofing is performed entirely using the Debug Scheme default location launch option for when the app is launched using the Run action in Xcode.

 So if you need a way to make your iPhone, iPad, or Apple TV think it's in Alaska, New York, London, Chicago, or any other city worldwide, just clone this repository and you're halfway there.

 ### Steps